 Life on the streets is a difficult, frightening and lonely experience.
 Compass Housing Alliance Shelter and Day Services are designed to help those in crisis work toward increased stability, independence and healthy community life.
 These services work with homeless individuals on their immediate needs, offering a place to take a shower, sleep for the night, have their mail sent, and have access to banking services.
 The shelter and day services are the first step for many clients towards recovery.

-The Men’s Inn program at the Blaine Center provides temporary overnight shelter for sixty men, including case management, shelter, meals, and storage.
-The shelter is staffed by three direct service staff and a case manager.
+The Blaine Center provides temporary overnight shelter for sixty men, including case management, shelter, meals, and storage.

-The need for shelter is great-estimates of Seattle’s homeless population put the number somewhere around 6,000 to 8,000 people.
-In spite of a robust system for providing emergency shelter in our area, the 2009 Seattle/King County One Night Count documented 1,977 unsheltered men and women spending the night on park benches, in parking garages, vehicles, doorways, alleys, and under roadways.
+The need for shelter is great–estimates of Seattle’s homeless population put the number somewhere around 6,000 to 8,000 people.
+In spite of a robust system for providing emergency shelter in our area, the 2016 Seattle/King County One Night Count documented 4,505 unsheltered men, women, and children spending the night on park benches, in parking garages, vehicles, doorways, alleys, and under roadways.

 The number of homeless men and women in our area points to chronic societal issues that are difficult to influence.
 For instance, nowhere in the United States does the federal minimum wage allow a working family enough financial resources to afford a fair market two-bedroom apartment.

-The Men’s Inn program at First Church’s Blaine Center serves single, homeless men who are 18 and older.
+The Blaine Center serves single, homeless men who are 18 and older.
 The shelter is on a harm-reduction model.

 Many come to Compass Housing Alliance having multiple issues including domestic abuse, mental illness, drug/alcohol dependence, poor employment histories, undeveloped employment skills, child custody or other legal issues, and poor or incomplete rental histories.
 Some of the clients who access the emergency services are non-sheltered, sleeping on the streets, in parks, under bridges, and having no other available meals or hygiene facilities.